 The look of composite photography is unmistakable.
 The HDR images are crisp, detailed, and have expansive color ranges.
-As more and more photographers begin to move to specialty areas of HDR, in the following video we are introduced to an individual that has already fully embraced the technology.
+As more and more photographers begin to move to specialty areas of HDR, we are introduced to an individual that has already fully embraced the technology.
 Joel Grimes has established himself as expert in the field of composite photography and is here to show us the process he uses when creating his works of art.
-The video is somewhat time consuming at 45 minutes long, but it’s full of helpful information and how-to’s.
+The video is somewhat time consuming at 45 minutes long, but it’s full of helpful information and how-tos.
 It’s actually pretty riveting stuff.
 Have a look here:

 Now, before you head out to take your own HDR photographs, here are a few pointers to keep in mind.